 Comedians write punchlines first, then back up and tell the story in a way that gets them to the payoff most effectively.

 Mystery writers know the outcome of their story before they can possible write the chapters leading to the surprise reveal at the end.
 Reality show producers tell the story of each episode only after they know the final outcome.

 Strive for excellence, not perfection.
 Perfection is in God’s hands.
 Don’t wait for your content to be perfect.
 It would be great if you could achieve perfection, but you probably won’t.

-This is a great tactic to get you over the hump.
+This is a great tactic to get over a creative hump.
 Opposites can turn into positives.
 When you list the things that will not happen, the opposite is a possibility.

 Listen to great radio shows that command your attention.
 Study them.
 Tear it apart.
 What is it that attracts you?
 Why does it keep you captivated?